goatshriek/stumpless/docs/examples/filter/README.md

 That's it!
 Now any messages sent through this target will use our filter function instead of the default mask filter.
-Just remember that if you want to combine filters, you'll need to call the previous ones in your own filter as well, using whatever logic you'd like.
+Just remember that if you want to combine filters, you'll need to call all of them in your own filter, using whatever logic you'd like.
 For example, if we wanted our filter to do both mask filtering and element name filtering, it would look like this:

 ```c
 bool